All Episodes

 No, that's exactly right.

-We know we can do it with rhinos.
+But we know we can do it with rhinos.

-I mean, you know, I think that the The technology is out there for us to study these animals and keep them safe and to keep us safe.
+I mean, you know, I think that the technology is out there for us to study these animals and keep them safe and to keep us safe.

 If we did get one alive, Lauren, it seems to me it would probably be in a Bigfoot park soon, jumping through hoops or something.